btholt/intermediate-react-v6/lessons/01-the-first-section/A-intro.md

+---
+description: >-
+  Join Brian Holt in 'Intermediate React v6' for Frontend Masters to gain expertise in server-side and performance capabilities of React.
+This comprehensive course requires prior knowledge from 'The Complete Intro to React v9' and focuses on leveraging React's inherent tools for web development, making it ideal for anyone with a foundational understanding of React.
+Brian Holt, an experienced React developer, provides hands-on projects and detailed instructions, enhancing your React skills and knowledge.
+keywords:
+  - Intermediate React
+  - Frontend Masters
+  - Brian Holt
+  - React Server Components
+  - JavaScript
+---
 > 🚨 You do not need to watch/read previous versions of this course, Intermediate React.
 This is just the sixth revision of the course.
 You **do** need to have taken [the Complete Intro to React v9][v9]

 Hello!
 And welcome to the sixth revision of Intermediate React as taught for Frontend Masters!
 This is a total rewrite of the Intermdiate curriculum and I am so excited for you to take it.
 Previous versions of this course focused on the ecosystem around React and [v5][v5] of this course is still valid for that: Tailwind, TypeScript, Redux, and other things.
 Beyond that, Frontend Masters has individual courses on all of those things as taught by other instructions.
 [Check out the learning path][path] to find all of those.